Outdoor Activities To Do in Central Iowa

 11.)
 Valley Junction Farmers’ Market and Music In The Junction (Historic Valley Junction 5th Street, West Des Moines).
-With smaller crowds than the Downtown Farmers’ Market, but bringing just as much fun is the Thursday night farmers market on 5th Street.
+With smaller crowds than the Downtown Farmers’ Market, but bringing just as much fun is the Thursday evenings farmers market on 5th Street.
 There are not as many vendors as downtown, but still a great variety, plus there are bands that play in the evening.

 12.)
 Archery Field & Sports (3726 E 56th St, Altoona).
 Featuring an indoor and outdoor range, along with accommodations for all ability levels, our kids have a blast here.
-We even purchased beginner bow and arrows (and a target bag) from them the first time we were there so the kids could practice in the backyard.
+We even purchased beginner bows and arrows (and a target bag) from them the first time we were there so the kids could practice in the backyard.
 While we’re not hunters at all, we all have a blast going.
 All of the instructors are incredibly knowledgeable and helpful with the kids.
 Read about our first visit here.

 13.)
 Ashby Wading Pool (Ashby Park 3200 38th St, Des Moines).
 This seems to be among the most popular wading pools in Des Moines.
 Great location, fun playground equipment, and a fun wading pool that even my ten-year-old still loves it.
 Evenings during the week seem to be the least busy times to go.